angelaperalta1/codepath-prework/README.md

 **Name of your app** is an app that...
 [TODO]

-Time spent: **X** hours spent in total
+Time spent: **1** hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-- [ ] Users are see a screen with three labels and a button
+- [X] Users are see a screen with three labels and a button
-- [ ] Tapping the button changes the screen color to a random color
+- [X] Tapping the button changes the screen color to a random color

 ## Video Walkthrough